A HOST OF AMAZING EVENTS ON SOUTHERN VANCOUVER ISLAND

 Every Mon, 10am -12pm Brodick/Bow Parks (Saanich) Invasive Species removal.
 Volunteers needed.
 Training, gloves, and tools provided.
 No dogs.
 Judy 250-472-0515

 Every Tue, 9am Tuesday Morning Birding.
 Meet foot of Bowker Ave, waterfront off Beach Drive in Oak Bay.
 Bill Dancer 250-721-5273.
 Novice and experienced birders all welcome.

-Every Wed and Thur, 11-5pm Haliburton Food Box Program Room available for summer and winter food box program.
+Every Wed, 11-5pm Haliburton Food Box Program Room available for summer and winter food box program.
 Receive a luscious weekly box of certified organic seasonal produce, become closer to the farmers who grow the food. email@example.com or call 250 658.0758

 Every Wed and Sun, 9am Bird Walks with naturalists, Swan Lake Nature Sanctuary, 3873 Swan Lake Rd.
 Margaret Lidkea 479-0211

 Every Thur and Sat.
 Volunteer events at Swan Lake Christmas Hill Nature Sanctuary.
 Charlotte Houston firstname.lastname@example.org.